-May is full of festivals and the first day of the month starts off the burgeoning warmer season with a bang.
+May is full of festivals and the first day of the month starts off with a bang.
 Labor Day (Tag der Arbeit) is a big deal in Berlin with its working class roots and eternal struggle against gentrification.

 History of May Day in Berlin

 Labor issues have whipped Berliners into a frenzied Erster Mai (May 1st) since the 1920s.
 Open demonstrations were banned in 1924, but the 1929 May 1st riots between communists and police resulted in the injury or death of around 100 people.
 The event came to be known as blutmai (Bloody May), and was only a prelim of the conflicts to come.

 In the 1980s, the poor, immigrant West Berlin neighborhood of Kreuzberg was at the epicenter of the development challenges facing the city.
 Leftists groups gathered to confront the economic powers with marches and demonstrations.

 However, the relative peace ended on May 1, 1987.
 Violence broke out between the police (polizei) and protesters.
 Anger at the political situation in the country boiled over and activists overturned police cars and destroyed property with the police overreacting to the chaos by attacking the festival crowds.

 The Kreuzberg district of SO 36 was barricaded and some of the festival-goers turned to looting, with fire and mayhem keeping police and firefighters temporarily at bay.
 A Turkish supermarket was burned to the ground across from Görlitzer Bahnhof and its ruins stood as a stark reminder for years.
 This was finally replaced by one of the largest mosques in the city.